idanhalp/easy-make/documentation/json-configurations.md

     ```

 * output
-  * Target executable information.
-Must have:
+  * Target executable information:
-    * `name`: name of the executable
+    * `name`: name of the executable (Mandatory).
-    * `path`: path to put the executable, relative to the JSON file
+    * `path`: path to put the executable, relative to the JSON file.
+If not specified, the executable is created at the root directory.
   * Example:
     ```json
     "output": { "name": "output.exe", "path": "build/release" }